IBM/Hybrid-Cloud-Applications-and-Services/README.md

 ## Scenarios

-- **Scenario One: Application and Database On-Premise, consuming a Public Cloud service**
+- **Scenario One: Application and Database On-Premise:**
+Both application and database run on-premise, and application also consumes a public cloud service.
-- **Scenario Two: Database On-Premise, Application and service on Public Cloud**
+- **Scenario Two: Database On-Premise, Application and service on Public Cloud:**
+Database runs on-premise, and application runs on public cloud, and also consumes a public cloud service.

 ## Steps
 1. [Create a secure tunnel to connect your on-premise environment to public cloud](#1-create-a-secure-tunnel-to-connect-your-on-premise-environment-to-public-cloud)